NawafSwe/orders-microservice/README.md

 # Orders-Microservice:
-This repo created to apply my gained knowledge in the microservices and Go lang.
+This repo was created to apply my knowledge of microservices and GoLang.

 # Project description:
-In progress ......
+The project demonstrates microservices concepts using GoLang + PostgreSQL + gRPC + DataDog + Protocol buffers.

+# Workflows:
+- Placing order:
+  - Will place order
+  - Will publish OrderCreated, consumed by restaurant service to process an order.
+  - Will publish OrderStatusChanged, consumed by notification service to notify customers about order state changes.

+- Update order status:
+  - Update order status
+  - Publish OrderStatusChanged